-Two years ago I noticed the side wall on the back corner of our 11 year old RV starting to bubble up.
-When I pressed on it the wall panel would move in an out.
-This was a classic sign of RV delamination.
+Two years ago I noticed the side wall on the back corner of our 2007 RV starting to bubble up.
+Several areas on the left rear of the motorhome were bulging.
+Some worse than others.
+When I pressed on the wall panel it would move in an out.
+This was a classic sign of sidewall delamination.

 After months of planning I dedicated a warm summer week of my life to repairing the delamination.
 The final outcome was better that I expected.

-In this article, I’ll walk you through my process to repair the delamination on my RV.
-I also share my top delamination repair tips and tricks that really helped make my outcome a successful one.
+Let me walk you through my process to repair the sidewall.
+I’ll also share my top delamination repair tips and tricks that really helped make my outcome a successful one.